 What images spring to mind when you think of Siberia, a vast region in Russia?
 A place of harsh eternal winter, where there is frozen untraversable wilderness?
-A place of exile?Whilst those notions may have held some truth in the past, my desire is to show you the reality of modern Siberia.I explored the Altai region of Siberia with Follow Up Siberia, a cross-cultural digital project sponsored by Nornickel and Euronews.
+A place of exile?Whilst those notions may have held some truth in the past, my desire is to show you the reality of modern Siberia.I explored the Altai Mountains of Siberia with Follow Up Siberia, a cross-cultural digital project.
 They are showcasing different regions of Siberia in the lead up to the 2019 Winter Universiade, which will be held in Krasnoyarsk.

 Winter in Siberia.